IILLC/woocommerce-subscription-access-control-demo/README.md

 The plugin keeps this intentionally narrow so the access logic is easy to review.

-# Example Usage
+## Example Usage

-Wrap protected content like this:
+Basic usage:

 [wsacd_protected]
 This content is only visible to qualified users.
 [/wsacd_protected]

+## Configuration Options

+This plugin supports two configuration approaches depending on use case:

+### 1. Shortcode Attributes (Inline Control)

+You can pass parameters directly into the shortcode to control access behavior per instance:

+[wsacd_protected subscription_product_id="123" memberium_tag="VIP" upgrade_url="/upgrade"]

+Available attributes:

+- `subscription_product_id` — WooCommerce product ID used to validate subscription access
+- `memberium_tag` — Memberium tag required for access
+- `upgrade_url` — URL shown to users who do not have access

+This approach is useful when different pages or sections require different access rules.

+---

+### 2. Admin Settings (Global Defaults)

+The plugin also includes an admin settings page where default values can be configured.

+These defaults are used when shortcode attributes are not provided, allowing for simpler usage like:

+[wsacd_protected]
+Protected content here
+[/wsacd_protected]

+This approach is useful for consistent site-wide access rules.

+## Access Logic

+Access is granted if the current user meets at least one of the following conditions:

+- Has an active subscription matching the configured product ID
+- Has the required Memberium tag

+If neither condition is met, the user is shown an access restriction message with an optional upgrade link.

-# Demo Assumptions
+## Demo Assumptions

 This starter example assumes:

-- a “Founding Member” access flag exists in Memberium
+- a “VIP” access flag exists in Memberium
 - an annual subscription product is the primary paid access path
 - product IDs, tag IDs, and exact entitlement labels are placeholders for demonstration and should be adapted to the target environment

-# Naming Convention
+## Naming Convention

 This project uses the iillc_ / IILLC_ prefix for functions, classes, and constants.

 This reflects my long-standing production practice of prefixing custom code to reduce collisions in WordPress environments and to make authored code easier to identify during maintenance.

+## Scope

-# Scope
+## Scope

-This is a portfolio-focused demonstration, not a full production membership platform.
+This is a focused demonstration plugin, not a full production membership system.

-It intentionally does not include:

-- full subscription lifecycle management
-- billing workflows
-- advanced admin configuration
-- multi-tier entitlement mapping
-- complete Memberium or WooCommerce setup automation

-# Installation
+## Installation
 1. Install WordPress
 2. Install and activate the required dependencies for your test environment.
 This plugin requires WooCommerce, Woo Subscriptions, and Memberium.
 3. Copy this plugin into wp-content/plugins/